jivatneet/starter-academic/content/home/posts.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.

-title = "Recent Posts"
+title = "Blog Posts"
-subtitle = ""
+subtitle = "As I mentioned, trying to chalk out something meaningful.
+Will hopefully post something soon worthy of your time to read and my time to write!"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.